-Dr Marina Ng is an Assistant Professor and research member of the Mixed Reality Lab (MRL) UK and Malaysia.
+Dr Marina Ng is an Associate Professor and research member of the Mixed Reality Lab (MRL) UK and Malaysia.
 She is also an Associate Dean of the Faculty of Science & Engineering (FOSE).

 Dr Marina Ng's research started in 2000 through her final year project at Multimedia University, Malaysia, which resulted in several journal and conference publications, a patent application and university grants.
 She was awarded the prestigious British Chevening Scholarship to pursue her postgraduate studies in the UK where she had the privilege of joining the Mixed Reality Lab, University of Nottingham UK.
-In 2002, she was awarded a Master of Research (MRes) from the Mixed Reality Lab, University of Nottingham UK.
-In 2006, she completed her PhD within 3 years of starting under the supervision of Prof Steve Benford and Dr Boriana Koleva.
+In 2002, she was awarded a Master of Research (MRes) from the School of Computer Science, University of Nottingham UK.
+In 2006, she completed her PhD within 3 years of starting under the supervision of Prof Steve Benford and Prof. Boriana Koleva.
 It was awarded without conditions (one of the few in the school's history to have achieved this).

-She is now based in University of Nottingham Malaysia Campus.
+She is now based in University of Nottingham Malaysia.

-Dr Marina Ng's research expertise is in the field of Human-Computer Interaction (HCI), specialising in mobile, tangible and ubiquitous computing.
+Dr Marina Ng's research expertise is in the field of Human-Computer Interaction (HCI), specialising in mobile, mixed reality and Internet of Things (IoT).
 She has been developing novel interactive technologies - merging physical and digital interactions to explore new ways of living, playing and working.
 She has extensive experience in conducting interdisciplinary research, employing ethnography, user-centred design, iterative prototyping and participatory design approach, and also deploying and studying them 'in the wild'.